-If you’re like me, you’ve probably seen foam rollers around and have had no idea how to use them.
+If you’re like me, you’ve probably seen foam rollers around and have had no idea how to use them or even what the purpose of foam rollers are.
 Or you thought to yourself, “I don’t need a tool to help me stretch — I already do yoga!”

 Here are 12 areas of the body and ways that you can use your foam roller to relieve muscle tension, correct muscle imbalances, increase range of motion, and prevent injuries.
 The best part is that just 10 minutes a day can be sufficient to feel a big change.